DustinHall/dustinhall.github.io/reading-notes/text-editor.md

 ### Integrated Development Environment

 IDE's are more of an all in one software package.
 They will allow you to write text while also being a file manager, a compiler, and a debugger.

+### Terminals

+A terminal is a text based interface to your system which can also be referrenced as command lines.
+You enter commands into your terminal using your keyboard and the terminal gives you feeedback in the form of text in the terminal.

+Terminals use what are called shells to define how the terminal will act and look after executing your commands.
+The most common shell is called bash (bourne again shell).
+You can verify which shell you are using by entering the command echo.